 Contact Children’s Dentistry of Las Vegas

-If you need any advice about what to do with a loose tooth or need to schedule an appointment to check the progress of your child’s tooth development, contact Children’s Dentistry of Las Vegas today!
-Our friendly staff and experienced team of pediatric dentists look forward to treating your family in the Greater Las Vegas area.
+If you need any advice about what to do when a child’s tooth is loose or need to schedule an appointment to check your child’s tooth development progress, Contact Children’s Dentistry of Las Vegas today!